zannloo/tp/docs/DeveloperGuide.md

 **Aspect: Should groups have their own task list as well**

 * **Alternative 1 (current implementation):** Yes.
-    * Pros: Closely resembles the dynamics in real life
+    * Pros: Closely resembles the dynamics in real life.
-    * Cons: Harder to implement, more confusing for users
+    * Cons: Harder to implement, more confusing for users.
 * **Alternative 2**: No.
-    * Pros: Easier to implement
+    * Pros: Easier to implement.
-    * Cons: Users may not be able to keep track of group related tasks
+    * Cons: Users may not be able to keep track of group related tasks.

 **Aspect: how should we implement adding of bulk tasks**

 * **Alternative 1:** Add Tasks one by one to each student.
-    * Pros: Quick and easy to implement
+    * Pros: Quick and easy to implement.
-    * Cons: keeping track of group tasks is a hassle, any action done for one task must be done for all
+    * Cons: keeping track of group tasks is a hassle, any action done for one task must be done for all.
 * **Alternative 2**: Allow groups to have their own task lists.
-    * Pros: Quick and easy to implement
+    * Pros: Quick and easy to implement.
-    * Cons: Adding of student tasks must be done manually
+    * Cons: Adding of student tasks must be done manually.
 * **Alternative 3 (current implementation)**: Implement both of the aforementioned features.
     * Pros: Best of both worlds.
     * Cons: Harder to implement, user command is also more complex and bulky.